idle-meerkat/sdevwiki-fork/Policer.md

 **NOTE**: Applying the changes requires a system restart.

-If an incorrect number is provided, the switchdev driver fails to start, and prints an error message in the kernel log.
+If an incorrect number is provided, the Switchdev driver fails to start, and prints an error message in the kernel log.

 On System V systems, the configuration is typically done via initialization scripts located in the `/etc/init.d` folder.

-To get the current profile number, which was loaded by the switched driver (e.g. read the switchdev driver parameter value).
+To get the current profile number, which was loaded by the switched driver (e.g. read the Switchdev driver parameter value).
 Run the following command:
 ```
 cat /sys/module/prestera_sw/parameters/trap_policer_profile
 ```